Abdelrhman-Sayed70/OOP/OOP Definitions/README.md

 - `Abstraction`

 ## `1.Encapsulation`
-- Wrapping and Hiding data & methods in a single unit (class)
+- Data Hiding: Wrapping and Hiding data & methods in a single unit (class)
 - Mechanism of wrapping data (variables). done by
     - Declare class variables/attributes as `private`
     - Provide public get and set methods to `access` and `update` the value of a private variable